1nterf4ce/metaHarvester/README.md

 # METAHARVESTER
+***
 **metaHarvester** - A program for automated document search and metadata extraction from them.
 Each module of this project supports working with different goals, file extensions, etc.
 The task of this project is to massively scan a large number of sites and collect information about their infrastructure.

-#### **Install:**
-python 3.10+
-`pip install -r requirements.txt`
-`python3 metaHarvester.py -h`
-`python3 metaHarvester.py crawler -h`
+***
 #### **Opportunities**:
--  :white_check_mark: 1.
+-  ✅ 1.
 Interruption/Resuming the session.
--  :white_check_mark: 2.
+-  ✅ 2.
 Support for proxy and Tor networks.
--  :white_check_mark: 3.
+-  ✅ 3.
 The ability to filter documents by extensions.
--  :white_check_mark: 4.
+-  ✅ 4.
 The ability to filter documents by size.
--  :white_check_mark: 5.
+-  ✅ 5.
 The ability to filter documents by creation date.
--  :white_check_mark: 6.
+-  ✅ 6.
 The ability to filter documents by number of downloaded documents.
--  :white_check_mark: 7.
+-  ✅ 7.
 Three report formats.(csv - (default), json and txt)
--  :white_check_mark: 8.
+-  ✅ 8.
 Multithreaded download with progress display
--  :white_check_mark: 9.
+-  ✅ 9.
 Additional search for email addresses and phone numbers in documents.
--  :white_check_mark: 10.
+-  ✅ 10.
 All modules use recursive file search.
--  :white_check_mark: 11.
+-  ✅ 11.
 It is possible to search and download interesting files (configuration files, etc.).
--  :white_check_mark: 12.
+-  ✅ 12.
 Extracting metadata from local files.
--  :white_check_mark: 13.
+-  ✅ 13.
 File search robots.txt and loading its contents into memory.
--  :white_check_mark: 14.
+-  ✅ 14.
 The most simple API and the ability to quickly and easily expand classes and add new features.(Examples in metaHarvester.py file)
--  :white_check_mark: 15.
+-  ✅ 15.
 The ability to clear metadata from documents or replace on random data.
-- [ ] 16.
+- ❌ 16.
 Using "Google dorks" to search for information about the goal.(deprecated!)
-- [ ] 17.
+- ❌ 17.
 The ability to use your own "Google dorks" to search for information about the goal.(deprecated)
--  :white_check_mark: 18.
+-  ✅ 18.
 The ability to import goals from files of 3 formats: csv, json, txt.
 For csv and json files, use the entry: file.csv[column_name]
--  :white_check_mark: 19.
+- ✅ 19.
 Generating a list of passwords from found names
--  :white_check_mark: 20.
+-  ✅ 20.
 Searching for email addresses and phone numbers (available in the Crawling module)
--  :white_check_mark: 21.
+-  ✅ 21.
 For the index-of module (searching for documents in open directories), the ability to search for open directories in Google for a specified site has been added.
--  :white_check_mark: 22.
+-  ✅ 22.
 Support for all open directory page templates
--  :white_check_mark: 23.
+-  ✅ 23.
 For Google and Google Dork modules, a function has been added to bypass captcha via: public proxies, private proxies, or the Tor network
--  :white_check_mark: 24.
+-  ✅ 24.
 Automatic addition of cookies to requests
--  :white_check_mark: 25.
+-  ✅ 25.
 Support for formats: '.pdf', '.doc', '.docx', '.ppt', '.xlsx', '.xls', '.pptx', '.jpg', '.jpeg', '.bmp', '.png', '.tif' (More details in the Parser/ArgumentsParser.py file)
--  :white_check_mark: 26.
+-  ✅ 26.
 Added the ability to download all files from the site, ignoring file extensions

 > #### **Available modules:**